jordanmor/tts-frontend-project/README.md

 - Add a link and a downloadable PDF fact sheet about The Hartford as it is present on the The Hartford's About Me page
 - Showcase an attention to detail with this project.

+**Web page tested in the following browsers:** Chrome, Safari and Firefox

 **Project Assigned:** 09/13/2019
 **Project Due:** 09/18/2019
 **Project Completed:** 09/18/2019